TiagoMA90/connect/TESTING.md

 - (5) Confirm
 - (6) Manually Refresh the page (or Ctrl+R)

+- This functionality was not deleted or commented out upon deployment, to keep it documented both for personal records of the developer and continous improvement*
 - See the Image below for a visual take:

 <img src="readme/img/DeleteUserProfile.png" alt="Delete User profile Solution">

-- * <i class="fa-solid fa-mosquito-net"></i> This functionality was not deleted or commented out upon deployment, to keep it documented both for personal knowldege of the developer and continous imporvment*

 ## Browser Compatibility
 This website was tested on Chrome, Firefox and Microsoft Edge.